aframevr/aframe/docs/guides/building-a-basic-scene.md

 Next, we include [`<a-scene>`][scene] in the `<body>`. `<a-scene>` will contain every entity in our scene. `<a-scene>` handles all of the setup that is required for
-3D: setting up WebGL, the canvas, camera, lights, renderer, render loop as well as out of the box WebVR support on platforms such as HTC Vive, Oculus Rift, Samsung GearVR, and smartphones (Google Cardboard). `<a-scene>` alone takes a lot of load off of us!
+3D: setting up WebGL, the canvas, camera, lights, renderer, render loop as well as out of the box WebXR support on headsets and WebXR enabled browser on smartphones.
+`<a-scene>` alone takes a lot of load off of us!

 ## Adding an Entity